What Makes a Snapshot

 - Determines insertion order (respecting foreign keys)

-- Inserts data in dependency order
+- Inserts data in dependency order (or uses an automatic two-phase fallback for eligible nullable FK cycles)

 - Verifies referential integrity